VasiliBaranov/PorousMediaAnalysis/README.md

 Pore-throat detection
 -----------

-To detect pores and throats, we do the following steps (inspired by the work of [Dong and Blunt](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.80.036307)):
+To detect pores and throats, we do the following steps (inspired by the work of [Dong and Blunt, 2009](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.80.036307)):

 1. Do Euclidean distance transform (EDT)
 2. Find containing spheres for each pixel